Jaywinebrenner/Code-Review-Week-8/README.md

 #### Zip:

-Navitage to the live site hosted at Heroku [HERE](https://glacial-atoll-00914.herokuapp.com/)
+Navigate to the live site hosted at Heroku [HERE](https://glacial-atoll-00914.herokuapp.com/)

 ### Specifications: